 External to UNH

-Students may request that a maximum of two courses, for up to 8 semester credit hours of graduate level coursework from an accredited institution authorized to grant graduate degrees, be transferred to count toward their graduate program.
+Students may request that a maximum of two courses, for up to 8 credits of graduate level coursework from an accredited institution authorized to grant graduate degrees, be transferred to count toward their graduate program.
 Courses must be at the graduate level and cannot have been used or be in the process of being used in earning another graduate degree or have been taken while completing a bachelor's degree.
 A grade of B or better must have been earned.

 Transfer of credits must be recommended by the program faculty and approved by the dean of the Graduate School.
 Students taking courses at another university for transfer after enrolling at UNH should obtain approval of their adviser and the graduate dean prior to enrolling in the course.